Oversteps (album)

-Oversteps is the tenth album by electronic music duo Autechre, released on Warp Records in 2010.
-The album was made available for official download on bleep.com and the Japanese iTunes Store on 22 February 2010; the CD and deluxe vinyl editions were released on 22 March 2010.
-Critics were generally quite positive about Oversteps, with many considering it more focused and accessible than previous albums.
-A few months after its release, Oversteps was followed by a companion EP entitled Move of Ten.
+Oversteps is the tenth studio album by British electronic music duo Autechre, released on Warp Records in 2010.
+The album was made available for official download on Bleep and the Japanese iTunes Store on 22 February 2010; the CD and deluxe vinyl editions were released on 22 March 2010.

+Critics were generally positive about the album, with many considering it more focused and accessible than previous albums.
+Four months after its release, Oversteps was followed by a companion EP entitled Move of Ten.